Vinzenz82/yocto_training/layers/create_new_layer.md

-# Create ana Modify a new Layer
+# Create and Modify a new Layer

 ## Create